ShiftLeftSecurity/scan-docs/docs/integrations/vscode.md

 ## Visual Studio Code Extension

-ShiftLeft Scan is full integrated with Visual Studio Code IDE via its own native [extension](https://marketplace.visualstudio.com/items?itemName=shiftleftsecurity.shiftleft-scan).
+Scan is full integrated with Visual Studio Code IDE via its own native [extension](https://marketplace.visualstudio.com/items?itemName=shiftleftsecurity.shiftleft-scan).
 Use this extension to perform security scans and visualize the scan results without leaving your IDE.
 You can also navigate to the source code and remediate the results by interacting with the scan results.

 ## Features